JSON+RPC 1.0 Specification

 4 Protocol

-Expose functionality using RPC (requests and responses), use JSON as a serialization format.
-You have a JSON+RPC interface.
+Expose functionality using RPC (requests and responses), and use JSON as a serialization format: you then have a JSON+RPC interface.

 5 Examples

-Basically every API invented in the last 20 years that is not strictly REST/HATEOAS.
+Almost every API in the last 20 years that isn't strictly REST/HATEOAS.

 6 License